Ganderbal district: Naranag Temple

+The Naranag Temple located near Harmukh Mountain, holds historical significance as an ancient pilgrimage site dedicated to Lord Shiva.
+Historians suggest that it was commissioned by the eighth-century ruler Lalithdatiya Muktapid and has been associated with religious practices for centuries.
+While its impressive architecture reflects the craftsmanship of its builders from the eighth century, the temple currently faces challenges of preservation and maintenance.
+Despite recent efforts by the government to construct protective walls, the site remains in a state of disrepair, with only faint traces of its former glory surviving.
+While acknowledging its cultural and historical importance, it's essential to recognize the need for ongoing efforts to ensure its preservation and relevance for future generations.

 Geography

 Ganderbal district, has its district headquarters located at 33.73°N 75.15°E in the town of Ganderbal, is at an average elevation of 1950 m above mean sea level.
 The town is at a distance of 21 km from Srinagar city.
+The total geographical area of Ganderbal district is 259 km2.

 The mountainous Ganderbal district is spread across the Sind River.
-It is the only river in Jammu and Kashmir on which three hydroelectric power stations are functional; besides that the river provides water for irrigation, 80% population of the district is engaged with farming.
-The sand (bajri) of this river has a great value for money for its quality.
+It is the only river in Jammu and Kashmir on which three hydroelectric power stations are functional, and provides water for irrigation.
+80% of the population of the district is engaged with farming.
+The river sand (bajri), often mixed with cement, it produces is of high value.

 Harmukh is the highest peak in the region and Gangbal the largest alpine lake.

+Sub Districts

 The district currently has six subdistricts (tehsils):